 If feeding toddlers wasn’t hard enough, now we have to come up with food to send with them to daycare?
+I mean, finding easy ideas for toddler meals for lunch or to take to daycare seems so daunting!
 What do you send for daycare lunch for toddlers?
 Look I get it, feeding toddlers is hard!
 Toddlers are picky eaters and sometimes they outright refuse to eat!
 I got some great toddler lunch ideas for daycare for you right here!
 You’re going to love some of these easy toddler lunches you can pack for daycare.

 Thankfully, our center had food brought in specifically for their kids.
 And peer pressure convinced my kid to eat what everyone else was eating.
 And when we moved, I selected a pre-school with a similar program (actually they had a chef preparing kid-friendly, healthy, and allergy-safe meals).
 But if you have a daycare center that does not have a special food program or choose to bring your food from home, and are wondering – what do you give a 1 year old for lunch at daycare?
 Here is a collection of kid lunch box ideas for school.